l473n7dR34m/Xherpa/README.md

 ## Overview

-**Xherpa** provides a unified local interface for macOS diagnostics, compliance checks, and IT resources — all without elevated permissions or cloud dependencies.
+**Xherpa** is a standalone macOS dashboard for system diagnostics, compliance visibility, and IT access — all without elevated permissions or cloud dependencies.
-It’s ideal for managed or air-gapped environments where transparency and consistency are key.
+It’s designed for managed and offline environments that demand clarity, reliability, and simplicity.

 ---

 ## Page Overview

-### 🏠 Quick Links
+### Quick Links
-The main hub for IT portals, service links, and documentation.
+The entry point of the dashboard, providing one-click access to company portals, support documentation, and remote assistance tools.
-Each button is configurable and can be rebranded for internal use.
+All links are configurable and can be rebranded for internal use.

 <p align="center">
   <img src="screenshots/1.png" alt="Quick Links Page" width="500">